With these healthy and portable chocolate breakfast oatmeal cupcakes, you cook just ONCE and get a delicious breakfast for the entire month!

-The original, non-chocolate version of these wholesome breakfast cupcakes is one of my most popular recipes… maybe even the most popular recipe on my entire website.
+The original, non-chocolate version of the oatmeal breakfast cupcakes is one of my most popular recipes… maybe even the most popular recipe on my entire website.

-It went viral one day about two years ago (such a crazy day when that happened) and has been a huge reader favorite ever since, currently with over 500,000 facebook shares and counting!
+It went viral one day about two years ago (such a crazy day when that happened) and has been a huge reader favorite ever since, currently with over 1 million facebook shares and counting!

-Here’s the viral version: Breakfast Oatmeal Cupcakes – Reader Favorite Recipe
+Here’s The Original Version: Breakfast Oatmeal Cupcakes – Reader Favorite Recipe

 I’m not sure why it’s taken me over two years to come out with a chocolate version, but better late than never, right???

-- pinch uncut stevia OR 1/4 cup pure maple syrup or honey
+- 1/4 cup pure maple syrup or honey, or pinch uncut stevia

 - 2 1/2 tbsp oil, nut butter, OR more banana